joeappleton18/devops_2022_2023_notes/week-4/README.md

 > > CDD allows us to treat our application as a puzzle. (image source: [https://www.componentdriven.org/](https://www.componentdriven.org/)

-CDD is well aligned with the definition, sketched out above, of the purpose of software development: solving problems for the end user through the iterative experimentation of new concepts and ideas.

-According to [componentdriven](https://www.componentdriven.org/), Components are standardized, interchangeable building blocks of UIs.
+According to [componentdriven](https://www.componentdriven.org/), "components are standardized, interchangeable building blocks of UIs.
 They encapsulate the appearance and function of UI pieces.
 Think LEGO bricks.
-LEGOs can be used to build everything from castles to spaceships; components can be taken apart and used to create new features.
+LEGOs can be used to build everything from castles to spaceships; components can be taken apart and used to create new features".

 Using components, we can quickly reconfigure and test how our application works. **However, this idea depends on the premise that components can be easily discovered and used, often this is not the case**!